 - Products may be in the following forms, but are not limited to: software (e.g., intelligent tutors, assessment engines, games), digital format readers, multi-media products (e.g., videoconferencing, or television programs), on-line instruction (e.g., "e-learning" products, distance learning products, or virtual worlds), or other education technology (e.g., interactive whiteboards, clickers, personal computing devices, tables, or handheld devices).

-- Priority Area 2 is restricted to research and development for infants, toddlers, or students with disabilities or at risk for disabilities.
-For the purpose of the Department’s R/R&D programs, a student with a disability is defined in Public Law 108-446, the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), as a child ? "(i) with mental retardation, hearing impairments (including deafness), speech or language impairments, visual impairments (including blindness), serious emotional disturbance (referred to in this title as 'emotional disturbance'), orthopedic impairments, autism, traumatic brain injury, other health impairments, or specific learning disabilities; and (ii) who, by reason thereof, needs special education and related services" (Part A, Sec.
+- Proposals in the area of special education are restricted to research and development for infants, toddlers, or students with disabilities or at risk for disabilities.
+For the purpose of the Department's R/R&D programs, a student with a disability is defined in Public Law 108-446, the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), as a child ? "(i) with mental retardation, hearing impairments (including deafness), speech or language impairments, visual impairments (including blindness), serious emotional disturbance (referred to in this title as 'emotional disturbance'), orthopedic impairments, autism, traumatic brain injury, other health impairments, or specific learning disabilities; and (ii) who, by reason thereof, needs special education and related services" (Part A, Sec.
 602).

 - An infant or toddler with a disability is defined in IDEA as, ? "an individual under 3 years of age who needs early intervention services because the individual (i) is experiencing developmental delays, as measured by appropriate diagnostic instruments and procedures in 1 or more of the areas of cognitive development, physical development, communication development, social or emotional development, and adaptive development; or (ii) has a diagnosed physical or mental condition that has a high probability of resulting in developmental delay" (Part C, Sec.
 632).